-Other sources (e.g. company brochures, Internet sources, data stored in databases) can support the process of academic research.
+Other sources (for example, company brochures, Internet sources, data stored in databases) can support the process of academic research.
 Taking the sources of information mentioned above into consideration leads to a case-by-case review in order to determine the appropriateness of each publication.
-In general, publications by companies should only be included in academic research to a limited extent - the exception is when the company is the object of research (Ebster & Stalzer, 2008, p.
-41).
+In general, publications by companies should only be included in academic research to a limited extent - the exception is when the company is the object of research (Ebster & Stalzer, 2017, p.
+42 f.).